DulcaNikos/ModdingToolUser/README.md

 - **Author Name**: Enter the author's name or nickname.
 - **Version**: Specify the version of the mod.
 - **Unity Version**: Indicate the Unity version compatible with the game you want to mod.

+## Apply Mod

+After creating the mod, copy it and place it into the AssetBundles folder of the game.
+This folder is located inside the (GameName)_Data folder.
+If the AssetBundles folder doesn't exist, it will be created automatically the first time you start the game.

 ## Asset Hats